Snap-sec/blog/_posts/2022-10-31-AI-in-Cybersecurity.md

 ## Where does AI fits in Cyber Security.

+AI and machine learning (ML) have become critical technologies in information security because they can rapidly analyze millions of events and identify a wide range of threats, from malware exploiting zero-day vulnerabilities to identifying risky behavior that could lead to a phishing attack or malicious code download.
+Artificial intelligence can be tweaked in any aspect of cyber security.
+Here are a few examples:

 - Phishing and spam detection

   Spam detection is difficult.
 The distinction between spam and non-spam messages is hazy, and the criteria change over time.
 Machine learning has proven to be the most effective and preferred approach by email providers among various efforts to automate spam detection.
 While as In the case of spam detection using AI, a trained machine learning model will be able to determine whether the sequence of words found in an email are closer to those found in spam emails or safe ones. and Hence can take active decision on spam filtration of emails.